 - The state requirements of pool and spa management

-- Pool chemistry level corrections
+- Pool chemistry level parameters and corrections

 - Waterborne illness risk reduction